Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/3-weapon.md

 Weapons have five elements that are compatible with the character.

-Players can buy and sell equipment at the blacksmith.
+Players can buy and sell equipment at the Marketplace.

 Players can increase their combat power by forging new weapons at the Blacksmith.

+## New mint Weapon

-Weapon upgrades will be calculated as follows:
+New Weapon upgrades will be calculated as follows:

 • Common, 48.16% chance.